wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

     You may keep it simple and skip this for your first tries and only experiment with non-transforming filters like the trim filter

 Filters may change the type of the property.
 For example the builtin filter **dateTime** creates a DateTime object.
 Consequently further type-related validations like pattern checks for the string property won't be performed.
+If you use a transforming filter which transforms the value into another accepted type (eg. your property accepts ['string', 'integer'] and your transforming filter transforms provided strings into integers) the additional provided validators for integers (like minimum or maximum checks) will be executed (only if your property accepts integer values; if the property only accepts strings and the transforming filter converts them to integer values integer validators won't be added to the property).
 Additionally enum validations will not be executed if an already transformed value is provided.

 As the required check is executed before the filter a filter may transform a required value into a null value.
 Be aware when writing custom filters which transform values to not break your validation rules by adding filters to a property.